While Trump boasts of economic growth, inequality deepens

 But most Americans appear incredulous that this trickle-down effect is taking place, and approval for Trump’s tax law has remained low from the outset.

-A lesser known part of the tax law, the so-called opportunity zones meant to “spur economic development and job creation in distressed communities,” also appears to be lining the pockets of wealthy investors by allowing them to defer—or never even pay—capital gains taxes on their investments, while doing little for local residents.
+A lesser-known part of the tax law, the so-called opportunity zones meant to “spur economic development and job creation in distressed communities,” also appears to be lining the pockets of wealthy investors by allowing them to defer—or never even pay—capital gains taxes on their investments, while doing little for local residents.

 Griffith, who is otherwise supportive of Trump’s tax law, acknowledged that opportunity zones are concerning.
 While investors gain by “putting up a new highrise or luxury structure,” the targeted beneficiaries, in many cases, won’t qualify for the jobs created, much less be able to afford the new housing or office spaces.